-NOTE: Advanced features for manipulating saved mark images to allow the system to find them faster and more accurately are available in the optional OptiSure add-on software.
-Refer to "OptiSure Software Key" on page 107 for the OptiSure kit part number.
+NOTE: Advanced features for manipulating saved mark images to allow the system to find them faster and more accurately are available in the optional OptiSure software add-on.
+Refer to "OptiSure Software Key" on page 111 for the OptiSure kit part number.
 Refer to the OptiSure manual for operating instructions.

-The system is in the CCD Mode.

-D The mark you want to fine-tune is saved in the Mark Library.
+- The system is in the CCD Mode. - □ The mark you want to fine-tune is saved in the Mark Library.

 Click Step Reference Image 1 Camera Click CAMERA to go to the camera screen.
 2 Delete Property Right-click any image in the Mark Library, then select PROPERTY.
 The Template Match window appears.
-3 Area • Click AREA.
+3 Click AREA. - Area Refer to "Template Match and Area Windows"

-• Refer to "Template Match and Area Windows" on page 40 to use the Area window to fine-tune how the camera searches for and evaluates the image against other similar areas on the workpiece.
+Refer to "Template Match and Area Windows" on page 40 to use the Area window to fine-tune how the camera searches for and evaluates the image against other similar areas on the workpiece.